-There are cases when it’s best to get a single tradeline and other cases when multiple tradelines might be more appropriate.
-To help you decide, we’ll discuss examples for each scenario below.
+w Many TraWhen purchasing tradelines, there are some cases where it is best to get a single tradeline and other cases when multiple tradelines might be more appropriate.
+To help you decide, we’ve provided some examples for each scenario below.

 Accounts that have negative marks such as late payments and collections can really drag down credit.
 Derogatory accounts need to be outweighed by positive accounts, so one’s credit report should contain at least 2-3 positive tradelines for every negative account.
 Therefore, multiple tradelines may be necessary to balance out derogatory accounts damaging one’s credit.

 For those looking to get maximum results, buying several of our best tradelines would be the ideal plan.
 This becomes increasingly important for people who already have good credit (680 FICO or higher) because it is much more difficult to significantly impact one’s credit report with a file that is already relatively strong.

 There is also a point of diminishing returns on tradelines for those with already high credit scores, so situations like this require purchasing the absolute best quality tradelines in order to achieve positive results.

 In other instances, the goal may be extremely important and the risks of failing to meet that goal may be significant.
 In situations where the outcome is very important, we recommend using the maximum strength possible.

 Of course, the risk is that there are no guarantees on what the results will be, but at least you can be sure that you received the maximum benefit possible from tradelines.
 The rest is up to you.

 If it is important for a tradeline to post to a specific credit bureau, this is a good time to consider purchasing more than one tradeline.